Create A Book - It's easy using Red River Paper!

 Definition: Binding is a general term for any of the various methods of securing or binding together the loose pages or sections of a book or booklet using stitching, staples, wire, plastic, tape, or glue.

 When paper clips won't do

-For some binding methods it might simply be a matter of ensuring that the margins are wide enough to accommodate the holes for a three ring binder or spiral binding.
-For saddle-stitching, you may need to compensate for creep.
-Some bindings provide more durability, others allow your book to lay flat when open.
+For some binding methods, it might simply be a matter of ensuring that the margins are wide enough to accommodate the holes for a three-ring binder or spiral binding.
+For saddle stitching, you may need to compensate for creep.
+Some bindings provide more durability, while others allow your book to lay flat when open.
 You will also want to weigh the cost of special equipment if you want to do-it-yourself rather than using a local copy shop or printer for your binding and finishing.

-Below we look at several methods to consider when its time to bind.
+Below, we look at several methods to consider when it is time to bind.

 Definition: Comb binding is a method of securing loose printed pages using a piece of plastic with "teeth" that fit into rectangular holes in the paper.
 Comb binding is somewhat similar to wire spiral binding.